jittuu/jittuu.github.com/_posts/2012-01-12-Searching-when-user-finished-typing.markdown

 #Example

-Lets say; user type "Awesome", the keyup event will be fired for A-Aw-Awe-Awes-Aweso-Awesom-Awesome. _delay_ as invoked for 7 times.
+Lets say; user type "Awesome", the keyup event will be fired for A-Aw-Awe-Awes-Aweso-Awesom-Awesome. _delay_ is invoked for 7 times.

 1. A
     <p>before invoke _timeoutId_ is 0. clearTimeout will do nothing.<br />